rokath/trice/docs/TraceWithTrice.md

 ###  5.12. <a name='Anybytecapable1-wireconnectionusable'></a>Any byte capable 1-wire connection usable

-The usual *Trice* output device is an [UART](./https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter) but also [SEGGER-RTT](./TriceOverRTT.md) is supported over J-Link or ST-Link devices.
+The usual *Trice* output device is an UART but also [SEGGER-RTT](./TriceOverRTT.md) is supported over J-Link or ST-Link devices.
 Many micro controller boards can act as *Trice* bridge to a serial port from any port ([example](./TriceOverOneWire.md)).

 ###  5.13. <a name='Scalability'></a>Scalability

 The various [*Trice* ID management features](./TriceIDManagement.md) allow the organization also of bigger software systems.
-More than 65000 possible different IDs should match also large projects.
+16383 possible different IDs should match also large projects.
 Just in case: 16-bit for the ID is a not to hard changeable value.

 ###  5.14. <a name='PortabilityandModularity'></a>Portability and Modularity

 The **trice** tool is written in the open source language [*Go*](https://go.dev/) and is therefore usable on many platforms.
-That means the automatic code patching and ID handling side with `trice update`.
+That means the automatic code patching and ID handling side with `trice insert`.

 All C-compilers should be usable to compile the target *Trice* code and there is no hardware dependency despite the byte transmission.
 MCUs with 8-bit to 64-bit, little or big endian are supported.

-Any user program able to read a [JSON](../til.json) file, can receive the [documented](./TriceMessagesEncoding.md) *Trice* message format, look-up the ID and perform a printf-like action to translate into log strings.
+Any user program able to read a [JSON](../examples/F030_inst/til.json) file, can receive the [documented](./TriceMessagesEncoding.md) *Trice* message format, look-up the ID and perform a printf-like action to translate into log strings.
 The **trice** tool with its `log` switch is a working example.

-Using [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) packages starting with a [package descriptor](./TriceMessagesEncoding.md#package-mode-prefix) allows alongside user protocols.
+Using no framing, [COBS](https://en.wikipedia.org/wiki/Consistent_Overhead_Byte_Stuffing) or [TCOBS](https://github.com/rokath/tcobs) packages starting with a [package descriptor](./TriceMessagesEncoding.md#package-mode-prefix) allows alongside user protocols.
 The other way around is also implementable: In a user protocol embedded `Trice` messages.

 The **trice** tool is expandable with several decoders.
 So it is possible to implement a minimal *Trice* encoding, if bandwidth matters heavily and control that with switches.

-When less RAM usage is more important the target double buffer is replaceable with a FIFO.
+When less RAM usage is more important the target double buffer is replaceable with a ring buffer.
 So the user will be able to decide at compile time about that.
-Right now already a immediate mode is selectable inside [triceConfig.h](../test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) avoiding any buffer by paying a time toll.
+A ring buffer mode is selectable inside [triceConfig.h](../test/F030R8/Core/Inc/triceConfig.h) avoiding any buffer by paying a time toll.

 The **trice** tool supports [many command line switches](./TriceUserGuide.md#9-options-for-trice-tool).